 I found a tutorial on how to achieve this look.
 It gave me courage and hope.
 So I decided I would start with my bathroom and if it looked terrible I would buy a new vanity.
 Either way, I wanted a facelift.
 I was just hoping that staining would work since that is WAY cheaper!!

-- Then you clean the vanity.
+- Clean the vanity.
 The entire thing.
 I used a wet rag with a little bit of Dawn dish soap.
 Then I rinsed the rag out and wiped it with just water.
 Then I dried it.

 - The insides of mine is the same golden oak color so I decided to do that too.
 If yours is white you could either tape it off and leave it white or you could stain it so it looks like it is wood!
 (You will probably need to do at least one extra coat of stain over white.)